voberle/adventofcode/2023/day10/README.md

 I decided to do it also for fun, but it was key: With a better visual of the graph, I could see where some area was not counted and investigate a specific case, leading me to find the fix.
 Hurrah!

 At the end, the code is even fairly clean considering the complexity of navigating the loop.

+## Update

+Updated to match other years better.